renzjared/egg-roll/README.md

     * At the end of each level (when a player runs out of moves or eggs to move), an option to replay the level is presented.
     * Replaying the level restarts the current game level, allowing the player to start over.
  * **Ability to Undo Moves**
-    * Aside from the four (4) directional moves, the player can also choose to undo a move When prompted for an input by entering `u` or `U`.
+    * Aside from the four (4) directional moves, the player can also choose to undo a move when prompted for an input by entering `u` or `U`.
     * By repeatedly entering `u` or `U`, the player can undo all performed moves.
  * **Tagalog Localization**
     * Egg-roll is now available in Filipino (Tagalog)!